laminlabs/lamindb/README.md

 ### Data lake: annotation, validation, queries

-You can annotate datasets and samples with _features_.
+You can annotate datasets and samples with features.
 Let's define some:

 ```python
 from datetime import date